-The first Cambridge Music Festival (CMF) under its new director, Justin Lee, was held in November 2012.
-Since then, world-class artists — ranging from Murray Perahia to Nigel Kennedy, and The Philip Glass Ensemble to the Borodin Quartet — have featured in orchestral, choral and chamber music concerts, alongside a programme of education and community events, and outdoor sound/light projections.
+Under Justin’s leadership, festivals have featured artists from Murray Perahia to Nigel Kennedy, the Philip Glass Ensemble to the Borodin Quartet in orchestral, choral and chamber music concerts, alongside a programme of education and community events, and outdoor sound/light projections.

 Cambridge Music Festival originally grew out of a major celebration in 1991 to mark the bicentenary of Mozart’s death.
-Local music groups, invited artists, schools and many parts of the community came together for a series of over 70 events across four weeks, organised and directed by Gillian Perkins.
-Such was its success, the festival was formally constituted as a legal entity and a major festival mounted every three years until Gillian’s retirement in 2009.
+Local music groups, invited artists, schools and many parts of the community came together for a series of over 70 events across four weeks, organised and directed by Gillian Perkins, who subsequently mounted a festival every three years until her retirement in 2009.